Takaka Golf Club

 Finally, after being mesmerized by a star-filled night sky while sipping our chai tea, we fell asleep to the sounds of the gentle surf and some gulls in the distance.

-It is places like Takaka Golf Club that make us realize that Puttering around the World was absolutely the right decision for us!
+It is places like Takaka Golf Club that make us realize that going Puttering around the World was absolutely the right decision for us!
 We are becoming true golfabonds!!

 Made for television, made better by Dave

-The following morning, we made our coffee and returned to the clubhouse terrace and enjoyed our breakfast and the sunshine that the new day brought.
+The following morning, we made our coffee and returned to the clubhouse terrace, and enjoyed our breakfast and the sunshine that the new day brought.
 As we were preparing to continue our journey, we had the pleasure of meeting Dave, the keeper of the greens.
 We shared our admiration of the golf course, and he told us a little about the history of the course.

 In an effort to make the golf course look more like those that they saw on TV in the early 80’s from the US, Dave told us that the club planted many trees.
 He has now spent a greater part of the last 10 years removing them!
-He still has some work in front of him, but his labour to restore the course back to the true links golf course is noticeable!
+He still has some work in front of him, but his labor to restore the course back to the true links golf course is noticeable!

 With the sand-based soil visible in some patches and greens of inconsistent speeds, the golf course was rough in some areas.
 But Takaka Golf Club was a true joy to play!
 And it is evident that she is loved by all who make the effort to get here!